Zulip’s security strategy covers all aspects of our product and business. Making sure your information stays protected is our highest priority.

 - Users can rotate their accounts’ credentials, blocking further access from any compromised Zulip credentials.
 With Zulip on-premise, server administrators can additionally revoke and reset any user’s credentials.

-- Administrators can deactivate any user, bot, or integration.
+- Owners can deactivate any user, bot, or integration.
+Administrators can also deactivate any user, bot, or integration except owners.

 - With Zulip on-premise, session length and idle timeouts can be configured to match your organization’s security policies.